All Episodes

 I made it for you.

-So you don't like my apples now?
+You don't like my apples now?

 Yeah.

-What do you think would have happened?
+What do you think happened?

 Because here's the thing that bothers me about it, right?

-You could they apparently they couldn't sin before the apple, then after the apple, it's the original sin.
+Then after the apple, it's the original sin.

 Now we're all sinful.

-He said there's one thing, just one.
+He said, there's one thing, just one.

 You can do anything you want.

-One son only knew how to do one sin.
+Only knew how to do one sin.

-You right, she is yours.
+She is yours.

-Don't eat an apple, right?
+Don't eat an apple.

-I and the guy is like, this is cool.
+And the guy is like, this is cool.

 I can deal with that.

-I can't women's women are so stupid.
+Can't women, women are so stupid.

-I've been taking care of this fucking garden every day for millennia, and I want to eat from the tree of knowledge.
+I've been taking care of this garden every day for millennia, and I want to eat from the tree of knowledge.

-Stat I don't see any reason.
+Stat, I don't see any reason.

 Who is he?

-I talked to this snake.
+I talked to this snake, okay.

 Very interesting ideas.

-He said, You've been growing a lot.
+He said you've been growing a lot.

 I just want to make sure you know how to eat other apples.